What Foam Do I Ask For? / How Do I Know If I Received What I Asked For?

 The CAN/ULC S705.2 Application Standard sets forth requirements for environmental conditions suitable for spraying, substrate requirements, installation requirements, daily testing of the installed products and documentation requirements.

 If you want to ensure that the proper product is used and it is installed properly, you can simply require that the contractor be licensed by the SPF Quality Assurance Program used by CUFCA.
-To find a contractor who is licensed or to confirm that a contractor is licensed, simply visit the CUFCA web site at http://www.cufca.ca/lookup/index_e.php .
+To find a contractor who is licensed or to confirm that a contractor is licensed, visit our Find a Contractor page.
 During the installation, you should check the web site to ensure that the contractor has maintained their license during the installation period.
 You may want to include the requirement for the contractor to be licensed at time of bidding and during the installation period.

 The Licensed Contractor is required to use installers that are trained and certified under the SPF Quality Assurance Program used by CUFCA.
 Each installer is issued a plastic photo-identification card every July 1.
 The installer is required to carry this card with him during the complete installation period.